isomerpages/imh-bicomh/_acsr-speakers/Track Speakers/Dr Nova Riyanti Yusuf.md

 of the Suicide of Two Painters” by Kompas Book Publisher.
 She has been the Secretary General of Asian Federation of Psychiatric Associations (AFPA) and was a Chair of Jakarta Psychiatric Association for 2 terms.
-Now she is a member of the WPA – AFPA – SPF Steering Committee on Task Force Initiative for the Advancement of Child and Adolescent Mental Health Services for Low – Middle Income Countries.</p>
+Now she is a member of the World Psychiatric Association (WPA) – AFPA – SAARC Psychiatric Federation (SPF) Steering Committee on Task Force Initiative for the Advancement of Child and Adolescent Mental Health Services for Low – Middle Income Countries.</p>